 Protests in The Cities

-There are also a lot of protests around the cities, and the biggest ones are in Warsaw.
 As in any other country of the world, the Independence Day is an excellent opportunity to express patriotic feelings; in Poland many extreme nationalist protest (in some cases really aggressively).
 In the last years, many reports have been raised about the violence during the previous National Protests.

 Universities and institutions that help foreigners recommend them not to be close to or participate in those protests, because they may suffer acts of racism or violence.
 I really hope that this year everything will be calm, and that Polish people will celebrate their Independence with proud and love, which are 2 things that are characteristic for this country.